widavies/WinJump/README.md

 - `change-desktops-with-scroll` should desktops automatically switch by scrolling over the taskbar?
 - `sticky-desktops` lets you set an amount of virtual desktops to be created when WinJump starts (max of 10)

-The `toggle-groups` and `jump-to` blocks contain a list of items, each item has a `shortcut` property.
+The `toggle-groups` and `jump-to` keys contain a list of items, each item has a `shortcut` property.
 This shortcut must be a combination of:
 `win`, `alt`, `shift`, and `ctrl`, it must be terminated by a key listed [here](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=windowsdesktop-7.0), and each token must be separated by `+`.